Pitch (music): Just-noticeable difference

 The just-noticeable difference (jnd) (the threshold at which a change is perceived) depends on the tone's frequency content.
 Below 500 Hz, the jnd is about 3 Hz for sine waves, and 1 Hz for complex tones; above 1000 Hz, the jnd for sine waves is about 0.6% (about 10 cents).

 The jnd is typically tested by playing two tones in quick succession with the listener asked if there was a difference in their pitches.
 The jnd becomes smaller if the two tones are played simultaneously as the listener is then able to discern beat frequencies.
-The total number of perceptible pitch steps in the range of human hearing is about 1,400; the total number of notes in the equal-tempered scale, from 16 to 16,000 Hz, is 120.
+The total number of perceptible pitch steps in the human hearing range is about 1,400; the total number of notes in the equal-tempered scale, from 16 to 16,000 Hz, is 120.

 Aural illusions

 The relative perception of pitch can be fooled, resulting in aural illusions.
 There are several of these, such as the tritone paradox, but most notably the Shepard scale, where a continuous or discrete sequence of specially formed tones can be made to sound as if the sequence continues ascending or descending forever.